justinjest/python-essentials/assignments/02DataStructuresAndFileHandling.md

 **Help is Available**

 You may find these tasks a little challenging.
-Lambdas are new.
-Functions that call functions are new.
-File operations are new.
-Use the debugging guidance from lesson 1!

-A sample assignment2.py solution, to reference as necessary, is available in the examples folder within python_homework.
+If you get stuck, 1:1 mentors are available to answer your questions.
+Appointments are available in the [1:1 Mentor Table](https://airtable.com/appoSRJMlXH9KvE6w/shrQinGb1phZYwdiL)

 On Windows, if you find that the prompt in git bash is unexpected, you can fix it by running ``cd \`pwd``.